VicSmart Planning Permits. Get one.

 • Any proposed common property to be owned by a body corporate and the lots participating in the body corporate.

 • For the subdivision of existing buildings and car parking spaces, a copy of the occupancy permit or a certificate of final inspection for the development.
-For the subdivision of land into two lots with an approved development currently under construction, evidence that the construction has commenced.

 • If common property is proposed, an explanation of why the common property is required.